Alcantor/LotusECU-T4e/README.md

 booloader which is capable of reprogramming the ECU through the OBD port with the old K-Line protocol.
 It's slow, complicated and not really reliable (I assume that's not reliable because BOE doesn't support that method anymore).
-It you want to flash using that method, try the [Daft_LotusT4_OBD].
+If you want to flash using that method, try the [Daft_LotusT4_OBD].

 The T4e of the black dashboard cars has another bootloader which does the reprogramming with CAN-Bus (500 kbit/s).